ideatic/tinyfier/Readme.md

-# Tinyfier v0.3
+# Tinyfier v1.0
 #### <http://www.tinyfier.com>

-`Tinyfier` is a CSS and Javascript preprocessing and minification tool.
+`Tinyfier` is a complete suite for compressing, preprocessing, and optimizing HTML/Javascript/CSS and Images.
-It combines multiple CSS or Javascript files, add extra functionality to CSS, removes unnecessary whitespace and comments, and serves them with gzip encoding and optimal client-side cache headers.

 ### Usage

+#### Optimization on-the-fly

+With `Tinyfier` you can combine multiple CSS or Javascript files, add extra functionality to CSS (using LESS), remove unnecessary whitespace and comments, and serve them with gzip encoding and optimal client-side cache headers.

 For compress and combine your javascript and stylesheets files, all that you need to do is replace the original URL: